MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

 * Having multiple audiences isn't fully supported in deployment pipelines.
 Content visibility of new content that you add to an org app must still be managed manually via audience management.
 * You can't open an added link or see its content if you chose to open the link in the content area.
 * Apps can have a maximum of 200 dashboards.
 * If you include a report that uses chained datasets, also known as [DirectQuery for Power BI datasets and Analysis Services](../connect-data/desktop-directquery-datasets-azure-analysis-services.md), in an organizational app, when you add a user to an organizational app audience, make sure to give permissions to all the datasets in the chain.
+We recommend using Azure AD Security Groups to manage permissions here.
+For more information, visit [Strategy for using groups](../guidance/powerbi-implementation-planning-security-tenant-level-planning#strategy-for-using-groups).

 ## Next steps